Schumer, McConnell spar over Dems' S1 election bill during rare committee appearance: 'Shame!'

 He said if Republicans get their way on "these vicious and often racist actions, third-world autocracy like Erdogan's Turkey" is "on its way."

 McConnell shot back, saying it is Democrats who should be ashamed over how they've handled the voting bill.
-He cited a provision in the bill that would change the Federal Elections Commission (FEC) from a body with three Republicans and three Democrats to one with two members from each party and a third unaffiliated member appointed by the president.
+He cited a provision in the bill that would change the Federal Election Commission (FEC) from a body with three Republicans and three Democrats to one with two members from each party and a third unaffiliated member appointed by the president.

 "Talk about shame.
 If anybody ought to be feeling any shame around here, it's turning the FEC into a partisan prosecutor, the majority controlled by the president's party, to harass and intimidate the other side," McConnell said.
 "That's what you ought to be ashamed about."